jitsi/signal-sidecar/README.md

 # signal-sidecar
 sidecar that reports detailed health information from a jitsi signal node

+## endpoints

-/health responds with 200 if this sidecar is reachable /signal/report responds with 200 if the signal node is healthy and 500 if not
+* `/health` responds with 200 if this sidecar is reachable
+* `/signal/report` responds with 200 if the signal node is healthy and 500 if not

 ## configuration